nrtaylor/SoundPropagationJuce/README.md

 - First frequency and time dependent modes added.
 - Refactoring after adding "planners" to handle simulation instead of the rooms.
 - Supporting up to 3 sources
+- Make code re-useable outside of the test bed.

 Next Stage:
 - Thinking about beginning FEM set-up.